talkol/ton-content/BLOG02.md

 Notice how the API of this TypeScript library mimics the standard library API in FunC.

-Now, that our two cells, init code and init data, are ready, we can calculate the future address of our deployed smart contract.
+Now, that our two cells (init code and init data) are ready, we can calculate the future address of our deployed smart contract.
 Let's use the same TypeScript library:

 ```ts
 import fs from "fs";